 “The longer you spend reading about it and thinking about it, the less intimidating it’s going to be,” says Kevin Ladd, COO of Scholarships.com

-5 Medical school scholarship options
+6 Medical school scholarship options

-2. Merit-based scholarships
+1. Merit-based scholarships

 Some medical schools will extend scholarship offers to outstanding students.
 A significant number of these are based on undergraduate GPA and MCAT scores.
 There are also ones that reward applicants with desirable characteristics or those who’ve demonstrated a vision for the work they plan to do in the future.

 3. Organization and personal provider scholarships

-Financial assistance from organizations and personal providers is going to require the most research, but there are also a lot of opportunities.
-You’ll see scholarships from local organizations, national organizations, and individuals or families who champion a specific field of study.
+Financial assistance from organizations and personal providers is going to require the most research, but there are scholarships from local organizations, national organizations, and individuals or families who champion a specific field of study.
 Ladd recommends using online scholarship searches and networking with people who have recently entered the field to see what options exist.
 “They might have a better idea of the pulse of the current state of education and financial aid,” Ladd explains.

 Dr. Dahle started The White Coat Investor Scholarship in 2015 to give back to the website’s community, promote financial literacy, and “directly and dramatically reduce the financial burdens of a few medical students.”
 Despite notifying every medical school in the US about the scholarship, The White Coat Scholarship received fewer than 400 applications.
 “I suspect most scholarships see even fewer applicants,” Dr. Dahle adds.

 4. Medical service scholarships

-5. Need-based scholarships
+5. Need-based aid

 Schools sometimes offer need-based grants and scholarships, but you’ll want to verify with individual schools.
 You will need to formally reply to your award letter to accept need-based offerings, but make sure you’ve exhausted your other scholarship options first.

 See how you can save